tiagodeoliveira/meeting_summarizer/README.md

 - `AudioApp`: Main application class managing the TUI and background tasks
 - `TranscriptionBox`: Displays real-time transcriptions
 - `SummaryBox`: Shows the ongoing summary
+- `ChatBox`: Provides an interactive chat interface
 - `LogBox`: Displays application logs
 - `TranscriptionHandler`: Processes transcription events from Amazon Transcribe

 ## Troubleshooting

-- Check the logs at the bottom of the TUI for any error messages.
+- Check the logs in the bottom-left of the TUI for any error messages.
 - Ensure your AWS credentials are correctly set up in the `.env` file.
 - If you're having issues with audio input, verify that your microphone is properly configured and accessible to the application.